 Do I have to wear a face covering?

 Yes.
-On public transport, you must by law wear a face covering, unless you are exempt.
+On public transport, you must by law wear a face covering , unless you are exempt.
+On our ferries, face coverings are required within indoor areas of our vessels, and inside our ports and offices.

-On 19 July, Scotland moved to Level 0 of Scottish Government coronavirus protection levels.
-This means it continues to be mandatory to wear a face covering when travelling on our ferries, unless exempt.
+Scotland has now moved beyond Level 0 of Scottish Government coronavirus protection levels.
+There will be no change to face covering rules and this means it continues to be mandatory to wear a face covering when travelling on our ferries, unless exempt.
 A face covering is one which covers your mouth and nose.
 It need not be a medical mask.
 A scarf or other cloth covering will be fine.

-Outside Decks - Face coverings may only be removed if you are on outside decks of the vessels or when sat down outside and maintaining a physical distance greater than 2 metres from other passengers.
+Outside Decks - Face coverings may only be removed if you are on outside decks of the vessels.

 Retail Areas - Face coverings must be worn inside the retail areas when choosing and paying for purchases.
 Customers may remove face coverings as soon as you've sat down to eat / drink.
 You must replace it as soon you've finished eating and/or drinking.